john-science/exif_delete/README.md

 This script will work with Python v3.3 to v3.7 and only requires one third-party library: `PIL`.

+To install from local source:

+    python setup.py install

 ## Usage

 This is a simple commandline tool.
 Just pass the name of the image file(s) you want to strip to the script, and it will do the rest:

     python exif_delete.py /path/to/my/image.jpg

     python exif_delete.py image1.jpg image2.png image3.gif

     python exif_delete.py /path/to/*/my/images/*.jpg

 By default, the script will create a new image file with `"_safe"` appended to the file name.
 For instance, this: